 - Worn low sprag, which is a part of the planetary gear train.
 If there is excessive wear within this assembly, it will not generate sufficient force to engage gears.
 However, manual engagement is still possible as it doesn’t depend on this part.
-Replacing the low sprag or the whole planetary gear train are only available repairs.
+Replacing the low sprag or the whole planetary gear train are the only available repairs.

 No reverse gear

 - A band anchor stud was removed by mistake when changing the transmission fluid.
-This is quite common because the fill plug and a band anchor stud are similar and close.
+This is common because the fill plug and a band anchor stud are similar and close.
 This sets reverse band assembly free and prevents the engagement of reverse gear.

 Rattle or judder during accelerations